huggingface/blog/quanto-diffusers.md

 | 4 | FP8 | False | 11.548 | 5.109 |
 | 4 | FP8 | True | **5.364** | 5.141 |

-Text encoder quantization doesn't lead to quality degradation in this case:
+Quantizing the text encoder produces results very similar to the previous case:

 ![ckpt@pixart-bs@1-dtype@fp16-qtype@fp8-qte@1.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/quanto-diffusers/ckptpixart-bs1-dtypefp16-qtypefp8-qte1.png)

 ## Generality of the observations

-These observations generally hold for the models we considered except for Stable Diffusion 3.
-For it to work with quantization, we can
+Quantizing the text encoder together with the diffusion backbone generally works for the models we tried.
+Stable Diffusion 3 is a special case, as it uses three different text encoders.
+We found that quantizing the _second_ text encoder does not work well, se we recommend the following alternatives:

 - Only quantize the first text encoder ([`CLIPTextModelWithProjection`](https://huggingface.co/docs/transformers/en/model_doc/clip#transformers.CLIPTextModelWithProjection)) or
 - Only quantize the third text encoder ([`T5EncoderModel`](https://huggingface.co/docs/transformers/en/model_doc/t5#transformers.T5EncoderModel)) or